McLean Hospital 115 Mill Street Belmont, MA 02478

 As director of the Laboratory for Computational Neuroscience, Dr. Siekmeier’s research centers on the computational modeling of the hippocampus, an area of brain thought to be responsible for encoding memories, and one that has been implicated in the etiology of schizophrenia.
 The goals of this research are twofold: to better understand how cellular and molecular level abnormalities in the hippocampus give rise to behavioral symptomatology, and to use this information to help arrive at more effective pharmacologic treatments.

-In addition, Dr. Siekmeier provides coverage on the inpatient units of McLean's Psychotic Disorders Division.
+In addition, Dr. Siekmeier has been an attending psychiatrist in the Schizophrenia and Bipolar Disorder Inpatient Program, and currently provides attending coverage on this unit.
 He has an outpatient practice specializing in medication evaluation and management.
 Dr. Siekmeier is the former web editor of JAMA Psychiatry.

 While recent research on the biological basis of schizophrenia has identified a large number of potential neuroanatomic and biochemical abnormalities, it is still not clear how these findings, alone or in combination, give rise to the clinical syndrome.
 Using a computational model of the hippocampus that Dr. Siekmeier’s group developed, they have conducted “virtual experiments” investigating the manner in which abnormalities in the GABA, glutamate, and dopamine systems may interactively underlie the symptoms of the illness.